NTE001 Study

 Seizures confirmed by EEG and MRI to be coming from one location

-Seizure frequency is more than 2 per 28 days period over 6 months
+Seizure frequency is at least 4 per 28-day period over the past 6 months

 Considered to be a candidate for Temporal Lobectomy or Laser Ablation